Zelhorst92/GeKnoQu/TESTING.md

 *   ### Bug
     *   The answer does sporadically not fit inside the choice button on mobile screen sizes.

-*   ### Fix
+*   ### Fixes
-    *   Several possibilities:
     *   ~~Make the font-size either smaller. or responsive to size on answer.~~
     *   ~~Make the font-size responsive to the length of the answer to always fit in the button.~~
     *   Make the buttons bigger.
     *   Target the questions with an answer to long to fit in the buttons and change them out for a better fitting one.

     ### Comments
     *   Making the font-size smaller would interfere with the usabilty; it might be to small to read.
 The font-size at the moment is as small as it should be.